 By Stephen Nett

-Heading out for sun, fun and nature?
+Summer is the perfect time to hit the trails to hike and explore.
 Remember, we share Sonoma County's parks with wildlife, and one of the local residents active this time of year, the rattlesnake, has a formidable bite.

 How do I know if it’s a rattlesnake?